Do you have Symptoms of Irregular pH Balance?

 As acid levels increase, our vital organs, adrenal glands and liver cannot function as they should, creating greater health issues.
 If our body tissue becomes too acidic, oxygen levels drop and cellular metabolism slows.
 In order to compensate, the body draws on alkaline minerals within tissues, bones and muscle in order to neutralize the pH balance.

-How to Balance pHIf you feel you may have an irregular pH, the next step is to adjust your diet to include more fresh fruit, vegetables and water while reducing processed and packaged food.
+If you feel you may have an irregular pH, the next step is to adjust your diet to include more fresh fruit, vegetables and water while reducing processed and packaged food.
 This helps the tissues, organs and cells to stay in alkaline balance.

 A good guide is the 80/20 rule.
 You should aim for 80% of your diet to consist of whole foods such as nuts, soy products and non-starchy vegetables, lean meats, beans and whole grains.
 The remaining 20% should be acid-forming foods such as processed pasta, fast food, crackers, cookies, sugary sweets and cereals and many frozen commercially processed meals.